 The main teachings of Christianity center on loving God–the same Jewish god Yahweh–and loving others.
 Christianity also promotes the importance of virtues like self-control, goodness, humility, and faithfulness, to name a few.
 The values and teachings of Christianity are in the sacred Christian text the Holy Bible.
 The Bible includes a historical look at the lives of the Hebrews, as well as a description of Jesus’s life and the events that followed his death.

 Christianity contains many denominations within it, including Lutheran, Presbyterian, and Baptist.
 However, Christians divide into two main groups: Protestants and Catholics.
 Catholicism dominated Europe until a monk named Martin Luther brought complaints against the Catholic church.
 Martin Luther influenced the rise of Protestantism, which differs from the Catholic church because it does not include a hierarchy of priests, bishops, cardinals, and a pope.
-Instead, Protestantism promotes the forming of churches with pastors, but does not report to a dominant religious figure like the Pope.
+Instead, Protestantism promotes the forming of churches with pastors but does not report to a dominant religious figure like the Pope.

 Islam stems from the Yahwist patriarch Abraham and is monotheistic like Judaism and Christianity.
 It began in 610 A.D. and worships the god Allah, who gave his message to the last prophet Muhammad through the angel Gabriel.
 Islam means “submission to the will of God,” and Muslims believe that Allah must approve everything they do.
 While Muslims believe that other Judeo-Christian prophets existed to preach the law of Allah, they deem Muhammad to be the last prophet to share his divine word.

 Islam is based on the concept of jihad, which means “struggle.”
 The struggle that Muslims face takes form in their ability to defend their faith in the face of internal and external forces.
-The Five Pillars of Islam describe five key components to the Islamic faith.
+The Five Pillars of Islam describe five key components of the Islamic faith.
 These are shahada, salat, zakat, sawm, and hajj.
 Each pillar outlines specific steps that a Muslim should take in affirming his faith.
 For instance, sawm describes the importance of fasting during the Islamic holiday of Ramadan.
-In addition, the main religious text that Muslims follow is the Quran, which includes historical background and teachings of the prophet Muhammad.
+In addition, the main religious text that Muslims follow is the Quran, which includes the historical background and teachings of the prophet Muhammad.
 The Quran is Islam’s main source of authority and religious teachings besides Allah himself.

 There are several different types of Islamic belief, including Sunni Islam and Shiite Islam.
-Sunnis and Shiites disagree on the legitimate successors to the prophet Muhammad.
+Sunnis and Shiites disagree on the legitimate successors of the prophet Muhammad.
 Other Islamic sects are derived from the Sunnis and the Shiites, such as Wahhabi and Alawite Islam.

 Sikhism stemmed from Buddhism and Hinduism and began in 1499.
 Guru Nanak, a Hindu, began Sikhism.
 Nine individual Gurus, who helped to develop the faith, succeeded him.
 Sikh means “learner,” which reflects the importance of following spiritual guidance.

 The sacred text of Sikhism is the Adi Granth, which comprises thousands of hymns written by the original 10 Sikh Gurus and other prominent Sikhs.
 During Sikh worship services, followers use the Adi Garnth, and recite a specific prayer.
 Another text, the Dasam Granth, is also a sacred scripture within Sikhism, but some Sikhs do not deem the Dasam Granth to be legitimate.
-Finally, Sikhism does not promote the caste system like Hinduism does.
+Finally, Sikhism does not promote the caste system as Hinduism does.
 In fact, Adi Garnth denounces the caste system.
 However, some Sikhs still adhere to the caste system, especially in marital matters.

 Sikhism observes many types of rituals and festivals, too.
 The rites of passage describe three rituals that Sikhs follow to be initiated into Sikhism, and the fourth ritual is the funeral ritual.
 During initiation, a Sikh must follow several steps and avoid four cardinal sins.
 These sins are the cutting of a person’s own hair, the consumption of halal meat, adultery, and the use of tobacco.
 If a Sikh commits these sins, they must confess.
 Celebrations that Sikhs observe include eight distinct festivals, which observe major life events or remember the sacrifice of Sikh martyrs.